ladder/ladder/README.md

 From mid-2014, Ladder is being re-architected as a series of Ruby modules that can be used individually and incorporated within existing Ruby frameworks (eg. [Project Hydra](http://projecthydra.org)), or used together as a comprehensive stack.
 Ladder is intended to encourage the LAM community to think less dogmatically about our established (often monolithic and/or niche) toolsets and instead embrace a broader vision of using non-LAM specific technologies.

-The original [prototype](https://github.com/mjsuhonos/ladder/tree/prototype) branch is available, as is an [experimental](https://github.com/mjsuhonos/ladder/tree/l2) branch.
-Core functionality is being refactored as modules in the "ladder" gem (see below).
+For those interested in the historical code, the original [prototype](https://github.com/mjsuhonos/ladder/tree/prototype) branch is available, as is an [experimental](https://github.com/mjsuhonos/ladder/tree/l2) branch.

 ## Installation